eqalmeida/eqalmeida/README.md

 ### Hi there

-I'm Eduardo Almeida, embedded systems developer and Java/SpringFramework/C#/JS/Python enthusiast.
+My name is Eduardo Almeida, an embedded systems developer with a passion for Java, SpringBoot, Angular and C#.
 <!--
 **eqalmeida/eqalmeida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.